 A Lifelong History of Community Service

 I have a long record of civic engagement.
 Joining both the Princeton Fire Department (1974) and the Princeton First Aid & Rescue Squad (1975) to start my volunteer service to our community.
 Also having served with the Greater Princeton Chapter of the United States Jaycees (1978 – 1980).
 Other volunteer experience includes being a member of the Joint Borough – Township First Aid Committee, a group made up of elected Borough and Township officials and members of Princeton First Aid & Rescue Squad (1980 – 1985).
 Working on the Board of the former Youth Employment Service for ten years (1986 – 1996).
 Serving as the Chair of the 200th Anniversary Committee of the Princeton Fire Department that planned and held the Princeton Fire Department Bicentennial Celebration in 1988.
 Having the honor to be one of the original members of the Spirit of Princeton in 1998, and now serving as Co-Chair of this organization.
 Additionally, being selected to serve on the Board of Trustees of the Dorothea vanDyke McLane Association since 2001.
+Do you want to have learned to earn as quickly as possible?
+Enjoy the particular wolf gold demo perfect now.
+There'ersus big money in addition to enjoyable!

 Local Government Activities